Sandhya80/Custom-Flashcards/README.md

 - Responsive and modern UI (container is always 80% of viewport width)
 - Data persistence with localStorage
 - **Dark Mode / Light Mode toggle for comfortable viewing**
-- **Modern, accessible color palettes for both light and dark themes**
+- **Modern, accessible colour palettes for both light and dark themes**
 - Accessible and mobile-friendly design
 - **Add/Edit Forms Hidden by Default:** The "Add New Flashcard" and "Edit Flashcard" forms are now hidden until the user clicks their respective buttons, keeping the interface clean and focused.